 These component statements when put together give us the statement P.

-But it can be seen that the component b is not correct hence as the given statement takes the connective and, the given compound statement is false.
+But it can be seen that all components are correct hence as the given statement takes the connective “and”.

 (i) If any of the component statements connected by Or is true then the given compound statement is also true.

-(ii) If all of the component statements connected by the connective and is false then the entire statement is false.
+(ii) If all of the component statements are connected by the connective and are false then the entire statement is false.

 Let us have a look at the following statements:

 P: The sum of two integers can be positive or negative.

 a: The sum of two integers can be positive